gavinanderegg/gavinanderegg.github.io/_posts/2026/2026-09-20-liquid-glass-in-270.md

 <img src="https://anderegg.s3.amazonaws.com/27.0-design/26-clear.webp" width="1093" height="524" alt="The same notification in iOS 26's dark mode using clear Liquid Glass.">

 And here's iOS 27 in dark + the clearest mode.
 In both cases, we have that shadow below the notification.
-I find this mode verging on unreadable, but the default "middle" mode looks almost exactly the same as the iOS 26 clear example above.
+I find this mode verging on unreadable, but the default "middle" mode in iOS 27 looks almost exactly the same as the iOS 26 clear example above.

 <img src="https://anderegg.s3.amazonaws.com/27.0-design/27-clear.webp" width="1093" height="524" alt="One last time in iOS 27's dark mode using clear Liquid Glass.">